-In addition to the shortcomings specific to each area of Jewish education, there are overall problems that affect the entire field.
-Sporadic participation, deficiencies in educational content or adk of reliable() Qatel inadequate community support, and an wall cooped of of siston of Jewish education - all of these problems manifest themselves in each of the settings, forms, and age groups.
+In addition to the shortcomings specific to each area of Jewish education, there are serious overall problems that affect the field.
+Sporadic participation, deficiencies in educational content, inadequate community support, an underdeveloped profession of Jewish education, and a lack of reliable data - these problems manifest themselves in many of the settings, forms, and age groups.